Crazy Over Horses

-Crazy Over Horses is a 1951 comedy film starring The Bowery Boys.
-The film was released on November 18, 1951 by Monogram Pictures and is the twenty-fourth film in the series.
+Crazy Over Horses is a 1951 comedy film starring the Bowery Boys.
+The film was released on November 18, 1951 by Monogram Pictures and is the 24th feature in the Bowery Boys series.

 Plot

-Louie is owed money by a stable-owner and sends Slip and the boys over to collect the debt.
-They return with a horse, My Girl, as payment.
-Local gangsters want the horse and switch their horse, Tarzana, for the gang's horse.
+Louie is owed money by a stable owner and sends Slip and the boys to collect the debt.
+They return with a horse called My Girl as payment.
+Local gangsters want the horse and switch their horse, Tarzana, for My Girl.
 The boys discover the ruse and the horses are switched several more times.

-After the boys finally procure the real My Girl, Sach races her against Tarzana (the gangsters' horse) and several others, ending with a photo finish in which My Girl beats Tarzana by a tongue.
+After the boys finally procure the real My Girl, Sach races her against Tarzana and several others, ending with a photo finish in which My Girl beats Tarzana by a tongue.
 The gangsters quickly try to leave town before their boss finds them.